temach/reports/INR-Lab-1-Networking-Basics.md

-This means applying NAT rules to the packets flowing from Internal network to the internet and to the packets flowing from the External network to the internet. (and of course applying reverse NAT rules to responce packets).
+This means applying NAT rules to the packets flowing from Internal network to the internet and to the packets flowing from the External network to the internet. (and of course applying reverse NAT rules to response packets).

-On the gateway execute the folloing commands:
+On the gateway execute the following commands:
 ```
 # iptables -t nat -A POSTROUTING -s 10.0.250.240/28 -o eth2 -j MASQUERADE
 # iptables -t nat -A POSTROUTING -s 192.168.250.240/28 -o eth2 -j MASQUERADE
 ```

-Check the nat table:
+Check the Nat table:
 ```
 # iptables --list -t nat
 Chain PREROUTING (policy ACCEPT)